ovrdcse/ovrdcse/README.md

    i'm riley, narcisse, or whatever other name you may know me by (uzu, junepei, etc). you are free to call me whatever you please. i don't have a strict preferences about names.

-   i'm usually afk on the hit game pony.town, or attending an event for a regiment. you'll find me in non-catering regiscouts (either as a visitor or in InPf).
+   i'm usually afk on the hit game pony.town, or attending an event for a regiment. you'll find me in non-catering regiscouts

    i use any pronouns with a slight male preference.